preemptive/jsdefender-samples/Ionic/Ionic5Vue3/README.md

 2. Copy the `jsdefender-core-<version>.tgz` and `jsdefender-webpack-plugin-<version>.tgz` files from your download directory to the [`assets`](assets/) folder of this demo.
 Here, `<version>` represents your downloaded JSDefender version number.
 3. Replace the `{version}` placeholders within the `"devDependencies"` section in [`package.json`](package.json) based on the version of your `*.tgz` files.
 4. Run `npm install` command
+## Commands
+1. `npm run serve` to run the build in Dev mode.
+2. `npm run build` to run the build in Prod mode.
+3. `npm run build:android` to run the build for Android.
+4. `npm run build:ios` to run the build for iOS.

 ## How It Works